CESSProject/doc-v2/developer/guides/src-overview.md

 # Overview

-CESS blockchain is built on top of Substrate blockchain SDK developed by Parity.
-So, we adopt a similar architecture to a Substrate-based blockchain, as depicted in the following diagram.
+CESS blockchain is built on top of Substrate framework developed by Parity.
+So, we adopt a similar architecture as a Substrate-based blockchain, depicted as the following.

 ![Substrate Architecture](../../assets/developer/guides/src-overview/substrate-architecture.png)

 In the outer layer, there is a Node (a.k.a the Client).
-It contains all the low-level building blocks of a blockchain, such as the peer-to-peer network, JSON-RPC API that interfaces externally, and the storage and database system.
+It contains all the low-level building blocks of a blockchain, such as the peer-to-peer network component, JSON-RPC API component that interfaces externally, and the storage and database system component.

 Then, inside the node, there is a **Runtime**, where the chain logic happens.
-This is where user accounts are recognized, and their balances are stored.
+This is where user accounts are recognized and their balances are stored.
 Substrate-based blockchains also have a comprehensive governance mechanism of raising proposals and passing them through a referendum or a council.
 These functionalities are specified in the chain runtime.

 As complicated as it sounds, the features provided in the runtime are further broken down into pallets.
 One and sometimes a few pallets work together to implement one set of functionality.
-As these pallets are independent and modular, once they are implemented, it is up to the runtime engineer to decide what pallets to compose together within the runtime and, thus, what functionality the blockchain ultimately offers.
+As these pallets are independent and modular, once they are implemented, it is up to the developer to decide what pallets to compose together in the runtime and, thus, what functionality the blockchain ultimately offers.

-This architecture makes the CESS blockchain modular, composible, and scalable.
+This architecture makes CESS blockchain modular, composible, and scalable.

 # High-level Understanding

 To understand what a CESS blockchain does, we can look at its runtime and see what pallets it is composed of.
-The CESS blockchain we look at here is: **[CESSProject/cess v0.7.3](https://github.com/CESSProject/cess/tree/0.7.3)**.
+The CESS blockchain we look at here is: **[CESSProject/cess v0.7.4](https://github.com/CESSProject/cess/tree/v0.7.4)**.

-Let's look at its runtime [`runtime/src/libs.rs`](https://github.com/CESSProject/cess/blob/0.7.3/runtime/src/lib.rs), and especially at the section of code in `construct_runtime!()`:
+Let's look at its runtime `runtime/src/libs.rs`, and particularly this section of code in [`construct_runtime!()`](https://github.com/CESSProject/cess/blob/fbb64d37fab2b1de90e96a8cac7e95d95737096d/runtime/src/lib.rs#L1506-L1570):

 ```rs
 construct_runtime!(